 One other thing: other than its four public schools, one park and single golf course, there are no businesses in Hillsborough, as per city law.
 The city’s founders weren’t kidding in 1910 when they said they wanted nothing that would “detract from the rural atmosphere” of their home.

 Without businesses to regulate and manage, Hillsborough is free to concentrate on the well-being of its residents.
-Hillsborough has a population just shy of 11,000.
+Hillsborough has a population of just over 11,000.
 It’s not a stretch to imagine that most of them are very, very content.

 What brings people to Hillsborough?
 Let’s begin with its schools.
-The Hillsborough School District, which consists of three elementary schools – West, East and North – and Crocker Middle School, consistently ranks among the state’s best in Academic Performance Index (API) scores.
+The Hillsborough School District, which consists of three elementary schools – West, East, and North – and Crocker Middle School, consistently ranks among the state’s best in Academic Performance Index (API) scores.
 Hillsborough parents take a keen interest in education.
-The Hillsborough Schools Foundation has raised over $45 million for local schools since its 1980 founding.
+The Hillsborough Schools Foundation has raised over $66 million for local schools since its 1980 founding.

 Hillsborough has always had more than its share of prominent residents – William Randolph Hearst famously lived here and old-timers still tell stories of seeing Bing Crosby strolling down Hillsborough’s shady lanes.
-One of Crosby’s two Hillsborough homes, at 101 Robin Road, sold in recent years.
+101 Robin Road, one of Crosby’s two Hillsborough homes, sold in recent years.